 Under FRS 102, deferred tax is recognised on a timing difference plus approach.
 Timing differences are the differences between taxable profits and total comprehensive income as stated in the financial statements.
-These timing differences arise from the inclusion of income and expenses in tax assessments in periods different from those in which they are recognised as financial instruments.
+These timing differences arise from the inclusion of income and expenses in tax assessments in periods different from those in which they are recognised in the financial statements.